 Most electrical muscle stimulators (EMS devices) that have been reviewed by FDA are intended for use in under the direction of a health care professional such as a chiropractor, doctor of osteopathy or physical therapist.
 If a company wants to sell EMS devices directly to consumers, the company needs to show FDA it can be used safely and effectively in that setting.

 According to Wikipedia.org/wiki/Electrical_muscle_stimulation

 The U.S. Food and Drug Administration (FDA) certifies and releases EMS devices into two broad categories: over-the counter devices (OTC), and prescription devices.
-OTC devices are marketable only for muscle toning; prescription devices can only be purchased with a medical prescription for therapy and should be used under supervision of an authorized practitioner, for the following uses:
+OTC devices are marketable only for muscle toning; prescription devices can only be purchased with a medical prescription for therapy and should be used under supervision of an authorized practitioner.